webboty/Dexter-Wiki/DexRun-DDE-communications.md

 - _start_: Time (in milliseconds since Jan 1, 1970) when the instruction was started.
 - _end_: Time the instruction ended.
 Since the instruction hasn't ended, its end time is "undefined."
 - [_instruction_](Command-oplet-instruction): The command / oplet / instruction to be executed.

+for example, `1 1 1528438131 undefined g ;` will return a status update

 **Data**